|A DIY Christmas tree for small — and flat — spaces!|

 Other suggestions for decorations include buttons that can be sewn directly onto the fabric.
 Actual small Christmas tree decorations can be attached with safety pins for easy removal.
 You might even go all out and make small envelopes out of felt, number them and turn this into an advent calendar using hook and loop tape.

 Maybe get adventurous by using totally different pieces of fabric.
 Or try variegated fabric.
 Or maybe start with relatively plain fabric and embellish with ric-rac trim or Christmas themed appliqués.
+(Check out this post for a faux appliqué technique.)
 I'm sure you can think of all sorts of ideas for turning this into a work of art.

 Hope you enjoy!